zloeber/NLogModule/release/NLogModule/docs/Write-Error.md

 ### -RecommendedAction
 Describes the action that the user should take to resolve or prevent the error.

-Describes the action that the user should take to resolve or prevent the error.
+Specifies the action that the user should take to resolve or prevent the error.

 ```yaml
 Type: String